OlimilO1402/Game_PathFinder/README.md

 Just added some buttons and the compass-feature, otherwise it very much looks like the original.
 Green is land, like walking on green grass, grey are rocks like not-climbable mountains.
-The compass-feature maybe looks like "cheating", but it is so sad to watch it missing the goal even if it is just one step away
+The compass-feature maybe looks like "cheating", but it is so sad to watch it missing the goal even if it is just one step away.
 Project started in June 2007

 ![GamePathFinder Image](Resources/Pictures/GamePathFinder.png "GamePathFinder Image")